You don't need to be rich to enjoy your own indoor swimming pool.

 To have an indoor pool usually requires building an addition to your home or having an enclosed building.
 Or, as the case with an Endless Pool, neither is necessary if you have the proper room in your home already.
 The Franks chose to go with an Endless Pool, a pool that is often used for therapeutic purposes, and has a current that can be turned on or off.
 This type of pool can easily be installed in a home and for those handy with tools and putting things together, it is even possible to assemble it yourself.

 Although these pools can be installed either indoors or outdoors, it's viewed as an attractive option for indoors.
-For a little under $20,000, if you have the room and the money, you could be the proud owner of this type of pool, which measures 8-by-15 feet and requires a room size of at least 11-by-18 feet.
+If you have the room and the money, you could be the proud owner of this type of pool, which measures 8-by-15 feet and requires a room size of at least 11-by-18 feet.
 The standard depth is 39 inches but can be customized to depths up to 78 inches.

 These pools can be installed in a sunroom, basement or garage, any place with level, concrete flooring and ceilings that are at least 7 feet high.
 If you don't have a room that meets these requirements, you can always do what the Franks are doing, building a room onto their existing home.
 They plan to have this room be as much part of the home as a kitchen or family room.